500px/legacy-api-documentation/endpoints/photo/POST_photos.md

 ### Optional attributes:

 - **tags** — Comma-separated list of tags to apply to the photo.
 - **privacy** — Whether to hide the photo from the user profile on the website.
 Otherwise, the photo is only available for use in Collections/Portfolio.
-Recognized values: 1, 0.
+Recognized values: 1 for private, 0 for public.

 ***